 TITLE, CAPTIONS AND OTHER REQUIRED INFORMATION: On the front of the board, there must be a title (i.e. My Trip to the Zoo) and each photo must have a caption giving the viewer more information about the photograph.
-The back of each board must include the exhibitor's name, county, number of years in 4-H photography project, camera type (digital SLR, smart phone, digital point and shoot or 35mm film) and megapixels (if camera if digital).
-If the exhibitor is entering classes 11-16, please include the film speed or digital ISO, shutter speed and aperture (if the camera is adjustable).
+The back of each board must include the exhibitor's name, county, number of years in 4-H photography project.